 Negatives: Construct quality is poor.

-Keen Targhee II is well known for the best hiking boots under budget.
+Keen Targhee III is well known for the best hiking boots under budget.
 If your budget is around 100$, then this model wins for sure.
 The build quality is good if not the excellent, and an excellent choice for hiking.

 It has nubuck leather which makes it super durable even in extreme trekking situations.
 The flexibility of the lacing system and the upper design of boot make it considerably versatile.
 The forefoot sole is wider that provides a stable base for walking over the rough terrain.